M. N. Roy: The Hindu-German conspiracy

-As world communist movement (1910s–1929)
+Communist movement (1910s–1929)

 During his stay in Palo Alto, a period of about two months, Roy met his future wife, Evelyn Leonora Trent (alias Shanthi Devi).
 The pair fell in love and journeyed together across the country to New York City.

 It was in the New York City public library that Roy began to develop his interest in Marxism.
-His socialist transition under Lala owed much to Bankim Chandra Chatterjee's essays on communism and Vivekananda's message of serving the proletariat.
-Noting the presence of British spies, Roy fled to Mexico in July 1917 with Evelyn.
+His socialist transition owed much to Bankim Chandra Chatterjee's essays on communism and Vivekananda's message of serving the proletariat.
+Due to the presence of British spies, Roy fled to Mexico in July 1917 with Evelyn.
 German military authorities, on the spot, gave him large amounts of money.

-The Mexican president Venustiano Carranza and other liberal thinkers appreciated Roy's writings for El Pueblo.
-The Socialist Party he founded (December 1917), was converted into the Communist Party of Mexico in 1919, the first Communist Party outside Russia.
-The Roys lodged a penniless Mikhail Borodin, the Bolshevik leader, under special circumstances.
-Due to a grateful Borodin's reports on Roy's activities, Moscow planned to invite Roy to the 2nd World Congress of the Communist International, held in Moscow during the summer of 1920.
+Mexican president Venustiano Carranza and other liberal thinkers appreciated Roy's contributions to the El Pueblo newspaper.
+The Socialist Party he founded in December 1917 later became the Communist Party of Mexico in 1919, the first Communist Party outside Russia.
+The Roys lodged a penniless Mikhail Borodin under special circumstances.
+Due to Borodin's grateful reports, Moscow planned to invite Roy to the 2nd World Congress of the Communist International, held in Moscow during the summer of 1920.

-A few weeks before the Congress, Vladimir Lenin personally received Roy with great warmth.
-At Lenin's behest, Roy formulated his own ideas as a supplement to Lenin's Preliminary Draft Theses on the National and the Colonial Questions.
+A few weeks before the Congress, Vladimir Lenin warmly received Roy.
+At Lenin's behest, Roy formulated his own ideas supplemented from Lenin's Preliminary Draft Theses on the National and the Colonial Questions.
+Roy's writings on the colonial question were then discussed in the 2nd World Congress of the Communist International.

-Material from Roy's pen was published by International Press Correspondence (Inprecor), the weekly bulletin of the Communist International.
-Roy served as a member of the Comintern's Presidium for eight years and at one stage was a member of the Presidium, the Political Secretariat, the Executive Committee, and the World Congress.
+Roy's writings were published by the International Press Correspondence (Inprecor), the weekly bulletin of the Communist International.
+Roy served as a member of the Comintern's Presidium for eight years and at one stage was the Political Secretariat, the executive committee, and the World Congress.